Shania: Still the One

-Shania: Still the One was a first concert residency by Canadian singer-songwriter Shania Twain, performed at The Colosseum at Caesars Palace in Las Vegas, Nevada.
-The show began on December 1, 2012, and ended on December 13, 2014, with Twain performing more than 100 times.
+Shania: Still the One was the first concert residency by Canadian singer-songwriter Shania Twain, performed at The Colosseum at Caesars Palace on the Las Vegas Strip in Paradise, Nevada.
+The residency began on December 1, 2012, and ended on December 13, 2014, with Twain performing 105 shows.

 Shania: Still the One was created by Twain, produced by AEG Live and directed by Raj Kapoor.
-The purpose of the show is to "take fans on a spectacular journey through the various stages of Shania's life and career in an unforgettable evening filled with music, multi-sensory and visual experiences, fashion and the unexpected".
+The purpose of the show was to "take fans on a spectacular journey through the various stages of Shania's life and career in an unforgettable evening filled with music, multi-sensory and visual experiences, fashion and the unexpected".